Omoba01/Media-Queries/README.md

 # Media-Queries
- This is an assignment on media queries
+ This is an assignment on media queries and here is the page link https://omoba01.github.io/Media-Queries/